Abhishekpathania01/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     Server=tcp:your-sqlmi-host-fqdn-value,1433;Database=TailspinToys;User ID=contosoadmin;Password=IAE5fAijit0w^rDM;Trusted_Connection=False;Encrypt=True;TrustServerCertificate=True;
     ```

 5. In the Add/Edit connection string dialog, replace `your-sqlmi-host-fqdn-value` with the fully qualified domain name for your SQL MI that you copied to a text editor earlier from the Azure Cloud Shell.
-Also replace 'User ID' with **contosoadmin** and 'Password' with **IAE5fAijit0w^rDM**

     ![The your-sqlmi-host-fqdn-value string is highlighted in the connection string.](media/webappcontextconnectionstring.png "Edit Connection String")